rajkumar2804/orangewood_task/README.md

 # TASK : Visualise OW_ARMV3 in RVIZ
 Rviz is a visualisation tool which is used to visuial the ROS application, So we have to import the URDF of **OW_ARMV3** in the rviz and implement a straight line trajectory or any random trajectory.
 To achieve the task I have used Moveit setup assistant which generate the moveit configuration package of the arm.
-So the configuration package is all we need.
-But before using the configuration pakage I have visualised the arm using a simple launch file configuration.
+So the moveit configuration package is all we need.
+But before using the moveit configuration pakage I have visualised the arm using a simple launch file configuration.
 I have all the things  in detail below

 # Software Prerequisites